What Researchers Did

 Canadian Relevance

-Although this was not a Canadian study, its findings are relevant to understanding the effects of hyperbaric exposure on divers, which can relate to conditions like decompression sickness, a Health Canada-recognized indication for hyperbaric oxygen therapy.
+Although this was not a Canadian study, its findings are relevant to understanding the effects of hyperbaric exposure on divers, which can relate to conditions like decompression sickness, a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations